shuLhan/wvcgen/README.md

   which will create file `merge_edits_golds.dat` that combine file `pan-wvc-2010/edits.csv` with `pan-wvc-2010/gold-annotations.csv` and add two new fields.
-List of files in unified dataset are,
+List of attributes in unified dataset are,

   * editid
   * class